 DREVO reached out to JSL Reviews and provided him with an advanced release DREVO Blademaster Keyboard for him to review and give away.
 Viewers were directed to the video description where they were provided a link to the giveaway's landing page.

-Users could easily enter the giveaway by completing actions such as visiting DREVO on Kickstarter or Facebook, or subscribing to their YouTube channel.
+Users could easily enter the giveaway by completing actions such as visiting DREVO on Kickstarter or Facebook, or visiting their YouTube channel.
 These actions allowed DREVO to connect with a new and relevant audience and promote their Kickstarter.
-JSL also got great value from the campaign, as users could also enter by subscribing to JSL Reviews on YouTube or following him on Twitter, making the contest a clear win-win for everyone involved.
+JSL also got great value from the campaign, as users could also enter by visiting JSL Reviews on YouTube or following him on Twitter, making the contest a clear win-win for everyone involved.

 The contest was a resounding success, driving thousands of actions and allowing DREVO to get loads of fresh eyes on their Kickstarter which helped them smash their funding goals, raising $435,000 from a $20,000 goal.

 This type of campaign is easily something you can run yourself.
 If you want to drive an array of different actions then it's a good idea to use a 3rd party app like DREVO did, but you can also keep things simple if you want.